-Category Command Restriction

-Server MEMORY DOCTOR For a Proxy Cluster instance, add

-MEMORY HELP of the command.

-MEMORY MALLOC-STATS Do as follows to obtain the IP

-MEMORY PURGE (MEMORY USAGE is used as an

-MEMORY STATS example):

-MEMORY USAGE command to query the slot

-MONITOR number of a key.
+Category Command Restriction Server MEMORY DOCTOR For a Proxy Cluster instance, add MEMORY HELP the ip.port of the node at the end of the command.
+MEMORY MALLOC-STATS Do as follows to obtain the IP MEMORY PURGE address and port number of a node (MEMORY USAGE is used as an MEMORY STATS example): 1.
+Run the cluster keyslot key MEMORY USAGE command to query the slot MONITOR number of a key.
 2. Run the icluster nodes command to query the IP address and port number corresponding to the slot where the key is.
 If the required information is not returned after you run the icluster nodes command, your Proxy Cluster instance may be of an earlier version.
 In this case, run the cluster nodes command.
 3. Run the MEMORY USAGE key ip:port command.
 If multi-DB is enabled for the Proxy Cluster instance, run the MEMORY USAGE xxx:As {key} ip:port command, where xxx indicates the DB where the key value is.
 For example, DB0, DB1, and DB255 correspond to 000, 001, and 255, respectively.
-The following is an example for a single-DB Proxy Cluster instance: set key1 value1 OK get key1 value1 cluster nodes xxx 192.168.00.01:111@xxx xxx connected 10923-16383 xxx 192.168.00.01:222@xxx xxx connected 0-5460 xxx 192.168.00.02:3333@xxx xxx connected 5461-10922 MEMORY USAGE key1 192.168.00.02:3333
+The following is an example for a single-DB Proxy Cluster instance: set key1 value1 OK get key1 value1 cluster keyslot key1 9189 icluster nodes xxx 192.168.00.00:1111@xxx xxx connected 10923-16383 xxx 192.168.00.00:3333@xxx xxx connected 5461-10922 MEMORY USAGE key1 192.168.00.02:3333

 Category Command Restriction

-Strings BITOP For a Proxy Cluster instance, all
+Strings ВІТОР For a Proxy Cluster instance, all

-MSETNX same slot.
+MSETNX keys transferred must be in same slot. keys transferred must be in the same slot.

 Transactio ns WATCH For a Proxy Cluster instance, all keys transferred must be in the same slot.

 MULTI The order of cross-slot commands

-EXEC In a transaction is not guaranteed.
+EXEC in a transaction is not guaranteed.
 The following commands cannot be used in transactions: WATCH, MONITOR, RANDOMKEY, KEYS, SCAN, SUBSCRIBE, UNSUBSCRIBE, PSUBSCRIBE, PUNSUBSCRIBE, SCRIPT, EVAL, EVALSHA, DBSIZE, AUTH, FLUSHDB, FLUSHALL, CLIENT, MEMORY

-Streams ХАСК Currently, Proxy Cluster instances
+Streams XACK Currently, Proxy Cluster instances

 XADD do not support Streams.

 XCLAIM

 XDEL

 XGROUP

 XINFO

 XLEN

 XPENDING

 XRANGE

 XTRIM

 XREVRANGE

 XREAD

 XREADGROUP GROUP

 XAUTOCLAIM